AlexMili/torch-dataframe/README.md

 df:load_table{data={['firstColumn']={1,2,3},['secondColumn']={4,5,6}}}
 ```

-You can also initiate the object with a csv-filename or a table by passing the table or filename as an argument:
+You can also instantiate the object with a csv-filename or a table by passing
+the table or filename as an argument:

 ```lua
 require 'Dataframe'